 6. Measure success

 Setting up telehealth at home involves selecting a compliant telemedicine platform that suits your needs and ensuring you have the necessary equipment, such as a computer, tablet, or smartphone with a camera and microphone.
-Familiarize yourself with state laws and regulations, and customize your approach based on patient needs and your intended services.
+Familiarize yourself with state laws and regulations, and tailor your approach to meet the specific needs of each patient and the services you intend to provide.

 Telehealth equipment requirements vary depending on the specific needs of the healthcare provider and the services offered.
 Here’s a general list of essential equipment: